Water Tank Repairs Cost Trillions Every Year, But There’s a More Affordable Option

 Tank liners.
 It is expensive to repair corrosion problems in underground and above-ground tanks.
 Whether they hold water, petroleum or chemicals, a leak is a major worry.
 It’s not just the expense of the lost fluid, but also making good the damage from the flowing liquid and the heavy environmental fines.

 That’s why owners and managers are relying on tank liners made with thick fiberglass reinforced plastic, FRP.
 As an example, water tank liner repairs using FRP coatings cost much less than replacing an entire tank bottom.

 The process involves preparation by drying the tank and prepping the surface with a primer.
 Then putty is applied and catalyzed resin using both a glass mat and a sealcoat.
 Done by experienced professionals, the job costs less and gets done more quickly compared to removing and replacing the entire bottom of the tank.

 Water tank leak repair done this way reduces downtime, which by itself cuts costs.
 The fix is sturdy and durable.
 Tests and case studies show that water tank repairs using fiber reinforced plastic linings have an effective record standing up to pressure.
 It is a cost-efficient choice because tank repairs done with liners can easily last 35 years or more.

 Looking at modern options for pipe and tank repairs can save businesses and government agencies money, time and frustration.
 The new pipe and water tank leak repair methods are cost effective and long lasting.

 Water Tank Liner Repairs or Inspection – Picon FRP

-Picon FRP provides exceptional FRP tank liner repairs and inspections to California and Nevada.
+Picon FRP provides exceptional FRP tank liner repairs and inspections to the San Francisco Bay Area.
 Contact us today to discuss your needs and work with a leading provider of industrial tank lining, repair, and fabrication.